marcelpetrick/DevNotes/BeenThereSeenThat/20230427_EdgeImpulseConference2023/README.md

 * several ways to collect data: amazon S3, google cloud or azure
 * first collect data, then set up pipelines, then fetch it
 * do someML on it: Sagemaker, notebook, ..
+* when doing the ml-engineering, don't focus on the energy consumption - the engineers will compress it
+* JAX: google project which can compute python compute into an efficient compute graph
+* EON compiler compiles the graph to c++, then it runs on the device
+* this shortens the feedback loop
+* possible to use h5 models, also onnx, pytorch ..
+* EON compiler is fully open source